kylpo/notes/published/React-JSX-Spread.md

 };
 ```

 Cool, this is showing how JSX is converted to `React.createElement()` and made into valid javascript.
-Also note that props are converted and passed as a single object literal.
+Also note that props are converted and passed as a single inline object literal.

 ## Transpiling Spread Props
 ```jsx